ondfisk/crash/slides/slides.md

 The application should display `Hello, <input>!` when run with `<input>` as the first command line argument.

 The application should crash with an `ArgumentOutOfRangeException` if run with more than one command line argument.

+Actually, don't throw exceptions, you are not willing to catch...
+Change the last requirement to exit with an error message instead (maybe exit code 1 as well).

 ---